Department of Psychology

 Dr. Cruise has published and presented research in the areas of child abuse and neglect, and supervision.
 She has also been an integral part of the statewide school psychology intern supervision group that plans and presents workshops annually for all interns and their supervisors across the state.

 Dr. Julie C. Herbstrith

 Dr. Julie C. Herbstrith earned her Ph.D. in School Psychology from Illinois State University.
 Before joining the Psychology faculty, she served as an adjunct faculty member at WIU and worked as a school psychologist in central Illinois.
 Dr. Herbstrith teaches courses in child and adolsecent psychopathology, behavioral consultation, and psychological interventions.

 Dr. Herbstrith's research focuses on prejudice toward gay men and lesbians.
 Specifically, she investigates the extent to which negative attitudes toward gay men and lesbians exist and what factors are related to how people express or withhold these attitudes.
 Dr. Herbstrith's work also includes developing a connection between her research findings and the practice of school psychology by providing professional development training to school personnel, including teachers, administrators and school psychologists.

 Dr. Jeff Laurent

 Dr. Laurent’s research interests center around anxiety and depression among youth.
-He serves on the editorial boards of the Journal of Clinical Child and Adolescent Psychology and the Clinical Journal of Applied School Psychology.
+He serves on the editorial board of Journal of Applied School Psychology.